Your family income estimate

-This is because after the end of the financial year, we will compare your estimate with your actual adjusted taxable income to make sure we paid you the right amount of family assistance for that financial year.
+At the end of the financial year, we will compare your estimate with your actual adjusted taxable income to make sure we paid you the right amount of family assistance for that financial year.

 This will happen after we have confirmed your income with the Australian Taxation Office or you have told us you are not required to lodge a tax return.

 You will be asked to update your estimate before the start of each financial year.
-If you do not provide an estimate, we will calculate one for you based on information we have available to us.
+If you do not provide an estimate, we will calculate one for you based on the information we have available to us.

-Before you get started with your estimate
+Before you estimate

-- If you underestimate your family income, you may be overpaid and incur a debt, which you will need to pay back
+- if you underestimate your family income, you may be overpaid and incur a debt, which you will need to pay back

-- If you are unsure about your estimate, there are different payment options you can choose for Family Tax Benefit and Child Care Benefit to help reduce your risk of getting overpaid
+- if you are unsure about your estimate, there are different payment options you can choose for Family Tax Benefit and Child Care Benefit to help reduce your risk of getting overpaid

-- Remember to include income for yourself and your partner for the whole financial year.
+- remember to include income for yourself and your partner for the whole financial year.
 Include income you have already earned and income you expect to earn for the rest of the financial year

-- If your salary or wage is paid weekly or fortnightly, the number of individual paydays in a financial year can vary.
-You need to be aware of this when you estimate your income to avoid being overpaid
+- if your salary or wage is paid weekly or fortnightly, the number of individual pay days in a financial year can vary.
+You need to be aware of this when you estimate your income, to avoid being overpaid

 How to estimate your income